-What we have yet to explained on this site is the importance of choosing a sequence for neighborhood revitalization, an ideal order in which you would address problem buildings and sub-districts of the neighborhood.
+What we have yet to explain on this site is the importance of choosing a sequence for neighborhood revitalization, an ideal order in which you would address problem buildings and sub-districts of the neighborhood.

 Neighborhood revitalization often is opportunistic--that is, it takes advantages of unanticipated circumstances, whether that is extra grant funding, vacant real estate suddenly coming on the market, or a developer with ties to the neighborhood becoming aware of what you are trying to do.

 Yet we would insist that there are many advantages of choosing a

 As an important aside, we should say that people with a short attention span will be very bored with this revitalization strategy discussion.
 Channel them into one of those "fast wins," which is a clean-up, a social event, or beautification project such as painting, board-up, or flower planting.

 Then while the social butterflies are out having fun and doing things that will attract positive attention for the neighborhood, get to work on a strategy.

 First, take care of emergencies, if you have them.
 That is an important simple strategy in and of itself.

 If a building is falling down, a bridge is closed because of lack of money to repair it, a factory is about to close, you have a drug house, or you have open gunfire or prostitution, those are emergencies.

 Put about 80 percent of your energy into solving any immediate neighborhood

 crisis situation, and 20 percent into long-range stability and growth measures (housing,